-At the end of the fiscal year 2018, the University had a net pension liability of \$66.1 million.
-The decrease in net pension liability is a result of the state's actuarial valuation of the Teacher's Retirement System of Alabama (TRS) experiencing a decreased liability of \$1 billion, of which the University's proportionate share was 0.67% or approximately \$11 million.
+At the end of the fiscal year 2019, the University had a net pension liability of \$66.8 million.
+The slight increase in net pension liability is a result of the state's actuarial valuation and actual versus expected experience of the Teacher's Retirement System of Alabama (TRS), of which the University's proportionate share was 0.67%.